mcmullengreg/mcmullengreg/content/about.md

 ---

-In August 2014 Greg joined the Office of Marketing and Communications staff at his alma mater, [Xavier University](http://www.xavier.edu) in Cincinnati, OH, as a web developer.
-The job has been a mix of [projects](/projects) so far with his first being a complete design overhaul of the Road to Xavier website, an admitted student portal.
-This project started on day one and had a quick deadline of October.
-With help from the team, the project has been a success.
+In April 2022 Greg joined the [University of Missouri - Kansas City](https://www.umkc.edu/) Strategic Marketing and Communications as Lead Web Developer.
+With prior experience within Cascade CMS, Greg hopes to provide support and continue growing the online experience for all facets of the UMKC website.

+Prior to joining UMKC, Greg spent time at his Alma Mater, [Xavier University](https://www.xavier.edu/) (Cincinnati, OH) where we ended his time as a Senior Web Developer.
+He helped write the overarching framework for the website back in 2019, which was still being utilized in 2022 and included an updated model for reaching prospective students.
+During his time at Xavier he presented twice at the HighEdWeb annual conference including Learning to C.O.P.E.
+(2016) and Searching for Direction (2015, co-presenter).

-Prior to joining Xavier University, Greg worked for Rose-Hulman Institute of Technology (Terre Haute, IN) as a web assistant and later a web manager.
-He had a lot of success in growing the social media presence on campus, with the biggest success story being aiding the president in his own social media campaign.
-Other projects included developing custom macros (for Umbraco: [Embedded Twitter Widget](http://bit.ly/1VWWgL1), [Form Wrangler](http://bit.ly/1SoVpUD)) and creating a new campus and alumni data map.
+Before Xavier, Greg worked for [Rose-Hulman Institute of Technology](https://www.rose-hulman.edu) (Terre Haute, IN) as a web assistant and later as a web manager.
+He developed custom macros for the CMS Umbraco which were later published on the OurUmbraco site and each received over 1,300 downloads.

-Unique Home Solutions in Indianapolis, IN helped launch Greg on his career in web development.
-Initially, Greg was hired as an IT Professional but proved he was capable in providing marketing strategy and direction for online communications.
-He managed the website, set up social media marketing and took over email marketing initiatives.
+Unique Home Solutions in Indianapolis, IN helped launch Greg on his career in Web Development.
+Initially hired as an IT Professional, he proved he was capable in providing web marketing strategy and direction for online communications.
+He managed the website, social media and took over email marketing initiatives.

+Greg resides in Batesville, IN with his wife and three daughters.
+Outside of web development, he coaches two swimming programs (one recreational and one competitive high school) and earned his Master of Education in Coaching Education and Athlete Development in 2016.